Tesla recalls over 2 million vehicles in the U.S. to fix defective system that monitors drivers using Autopilot

 Liberal caucus meets after Canada votes for Israel-Hamas ceasefire at United Nations

-Liberal MPs are set to gather for what is expected to be their final caucus meeting of the year, a day after Canada shifted its stance to join international calls for an immediate ceasefire between Israel and Hamas.
+Liberal MPs gathered Wednesday for what was expected to be their final caucus meeting of the year, a day after Canada shifted its stance to join international calls for an immediate ceasefire between Israel and Hamas.

 -